 The evolution of social media is upon us thanks to the company behind Facebook, thanks, Meta!
 The Metaverse allows people to modify their appearance in a simulated reality.
 So you can wear your favorite beauty filters or appear as a troll if you wish.
 What impact will the metaverse have on our mental health?

 In addition, you can even model your perfect NFT clothing in a virtual and augmented simulation that blends with the real world.
 So how you design your appearance in the Metaverse is how everyone else perceives you.

 These features are exciting and fun; who wouldn’t want to live life in their best fantasy appearance?
 I, for one, wouldn’t mind being Thor — no explanation is needed.

 However, as a human-centered software designer, I think now is the time to discuss how the always-on Metaverse can impact our mental health.

-Learning social media and it’s impact on our mental health
+Learning from social media and its impact on our mental health

 We have already experienced the negative impact social media plays on our mental health.
 Like the color of text messages, something seemly minor can have depressing effects.
 With that said, let’s learn from our experiences with social media and do better with the Metaverse.